adeel14553/jenkins/node/README.md

 ```

 ### for JAVA - optional
-this is optional, but in case if you get a Java path error in Jenkins,
-then you can use this method to resolve the issue.
+this is optional, but in case if you get a Java path error in Jenkins, then you can use this method to resolve the issue.
-find out java path using
+Find out java path using
 readlink -f /usr/bin/javac | sed "s:/bin/javac::"
 set JAVA_HOME path into .bashrc
 ```